W-zzzzzzzzz/tinycrypt/block/aes/old/README.md

 <p>All code is intentionally optimized for size rather than speed making it suitable for resource constrained environments.</p>

+<h4>Side channel attacks</h4>

+<p>AES was never intended to be resistant against side channel attacks.
+However, if you decide to use this code for an embedded project that requires a high level of security, first evaluate whether the code is sufficient against such attacks before including in your project.</p>

 <h4>Files</h4>

 <p>All files with .s and .asm extensions are compatible with the GNU assembler (GAS) except for the files in the MSVC folder that will assemble with either NASM or YASM.</p>